ViRGIS-Team/pdal-upm/README.md

 ```
 conda info
 ```

+If the development machine is running Windows it must have a reasonably up to date version of POwershell loaded.

 The package will keep the installation of Pdal in `Assets\Conda`.
 You may want to exclude this folder from source control.